thomebsen/SimonBlogScraper/readme.md

 ## Overview

-This Python script is designed to extract blog post titles and content from specified categories on Simons Japan's website: https://simonsjapan.dk/
+This Python script is designed to extract blog post titles and content from specified categories on Simon Japan's website, https://simonsjapan.dk/

 The generated output is a `.json` file for easy data analysis or further processing.